Statues of Wallace and Gromit

-The statues of Wallace and Gromit is a bronze sculpture in Preston, Lancashire, England, at the corner of Earl and Market Streets, placed at the entrance to the Covered Market.
-It depicts the titular characters from Wallace & Gromit, a claymation franchise created by Nick Park and produced by Aardman Animations.
-It was designed by Park, together with other artists at Aardman Animations, and with local sculptor Peter Hodgkinson.
-The monument was unveiled on 10 September 2021.
+The statues of Wallace and Gromit are a bronze sculptural group in Preston, Lancashire, England, at the corner of Earl and Market Streets at the entrance to the Covered Market.
+Installed in 2021, the work depicts the titular characters from Wallace & Gromit, the claymation franchise created by Preston-born animator Nick Park and produced by Aardman Animations.
+A companion statue of Feathers McGraw was added nearby in 2025.

 History

-The monument is dedicated to the titular characters from Wallace & Gromit, a claymation franchise created by Nick Park and produced by Aardman Animations.
-It was designed by Park, who grew up in Preston, together with other artists at Aardman Animations, and with local sculptor Peter Hodgkinson.
-The statues were unveiled on 10 September 2021.
+The monument was designed by Nick Park, together with other artists at Aardman Animations and the local sculptor Peter Hodgkinson, and it was unveiled on 10 September 2021.
 It was funded by the local town fund.

-On 20 February 2025, the statue of Feathers McGraw, a penguin antagonist and nemesis of Wallace and Gromit, was unveiled nearby at the corner of Lowthian and Orchard Streets, in front of the Animate Preston cinema on Tenterfield Street.
+On 20 February 2025, a statue of Feathers McGraw, the penguin antagonist and nemesis of Wallace and Gromit, was unveiled nearby at the corner of Lowthian and Orchard Streets, in front of the Animate Preston cinema on Tenterfield Street.

 Design

 The sculpture consists of two bronze statues.
-In the foreground, it features Gromit, an anthropomorphic beagle dog, depicted sitting on a bench and reading a newspaper.
-Behind him stands Wallace, wearing one of the character's inventions, titled techno trousers, from the 1993 short film The Wrong Trousers.
+In the foreground, it features Gromit, an anthropomorphic beagle, sitting on a bench and reading a newspaper.
+Behind him stands Wallace, wearing one of the character's inventions, the "Techno Trousers", from the 1993 short film The Wrong Trousers.

-Also placed nearby is the statue of penguin antagonist Feathers McGraw, a nemesis of Wallace and Gromit who disguises himself as a chicken.
-He can be seen using a remote to control Wallace's trousers, mirroring the plot of the film.
+Statue of Feathers McGraw

+The statue of Feathers McGraw is a bronze sculpture 1.2 m in height that depicts Feathers McGraw, the penguin criminal-mastermind antagonist from The Wrong Trousers and the 2024 feature film Wallace & Gromit: Vengeance Most Fowl.
+It was unveiled on 20 February 2025 to mark the opening of the Animate Preston cinema on Tenterfield Street.
+The ceremony was attended by Park; Chris Butler and Chris Jones, the owners of Castle Fine Arts Foundry, which cast the statue; and Philip Crowe, the mayor of Preston.
+The sculpture was placed near the statues of Wallace and Gromit at the entrance to the Covered Market.

+Feathers McGraw is depicted wearing a rubber glove on top of his head (in disguise as a chicken) and holding a remote controller, as he appeared in The Wrong Trousers while controlling Wallace's mechanised pants.